neka-nat/gazebo_domain_randomization/README.md

 This randomizer randomly generates objects of various shapes in the world space.
 The generated objects are not collision objects.

+### Sky randomizer
+This randomizer randomly changes the properties of sky in the world.

 ### Link properties randomizer
 This randomizer randomly changes mass of the link given by the model name.